AndreasRousos/Big-Data---Instagram-by-location/README.md

 3) Streaming_Data_Demo

-  The third notebook contains the Streaming data demonstration.
+  The third notebook contains the streaming data simulation.
 The last 30 days of the dataset were taken, split into daily batches and fed into a stream processing pipeline using SparkStreaming.
 Some simple aggregation statistics were calculated after each trigger, and a Results table was constantly being updated.

 To visualize the results I prepared a report with some Map Charts on Google Looker at:
 https://datastudio.google.com/reporting/e647d5ac-e2e2-437f-ac48-cb63d82fe382/page/p_zbw36zck2c